dukebw/cs-4zp6-abjud/TextToMotionWeb/README.md

+# Steps to Build and Run TextToMotionWeb

+* dotnet restore
+* ASPNETCORE_URLS="http://*:5000" dotnet run
+* Navigate to http://localhost:5000/ImagePoseDraw (or click ImagePoseDraw from the Home page) to see current features.

+# Features of TextToMotionWeb

+* Database connected through SQLite.
+* Image upload on filesystem using unique ID stored in database.

+---

 # Welcome to ASP.NET Core

 We've made some big updates in this release, so it’s **important** that you spend a few minutes to learn what’s new.